amitvashist7/test-haproxy/README.md

 `tutum/haproxy` supports ssl termination on multiple certificates.
 For each application that you want ssl terminates, simply set `SSL_CERT` and `VIRTUAL_HOST`.
 HAProxy, then, reads the certificate from the link environment and sets the ssl termination up.

 **Attention**: there was a bug that if an environment variable value contains "=", which is common in the `SSL_CERT`, docker skips that environment variable.
-As a result, multiple ssl termination only works on docker 1.7.0 or higher, or in Tutum
+As a result, multiple ssl termination only works on docker 1.7.0 or higher, or in Tutum.

 SSL termination is enabled when: